What to do if your child has to see a doctor

 Temperatures have dropped, and it’s officially cold and flu season.
 Here are some tips for staying well as you nurse your little one back to health.

 It’s not too late to get a flu shot

-Getting yearly flu shots for the family can help protect yourself and others from the flu.
+Getting yearly flu shots for the whole family can help protect yourself and others from the flu.
 While the vaccine doesn’t prevent all strains, it does protect against most as well as help lessen symptoms and length of illness.
 Flu shots help protect the most vulnerable — babies and seniors.
 With the COVID-19 pandemic ongoing, pediatricians are urging families to get their kids vaccinated for flu.
 In guidelines released in September 2020, the American Academy of Pediatrics (AAP) strongly recommends children receive their flu vaccinations by the end of October.
 This includes all eligible kids 6 months and older.

 Should you need to visit a doctor’s office or Norton Immediate Care Center, here are some tips to keep from spreading or picking up germs.

-Practice hand hygiene and teach your child proper hand washing with soap and water.
+Practice hand hygiene early and often when outside of your home.
 This is the best way to eliminate many of the viruses and bacteria that can be spread this time of year.
 Don’t have access to a sink?
 That’s OK!
 Hand sanitizer can be used as a substitute.
 Feel free to use the hand sanitizer available at a doctor’s office when you arrive for your visit and before you leave.

 Bring toys and reading material from home

 If your child needs to bring a stuffed animal friend for comfort, please do.
 Remind your child to stay close to you, and keep their hands clean and away from their face.
-Bring your own book or magazine if you or your child would like to read while waiting.
-Do not share your child’s toys or books with other children or adults.
+Bring your own book or magazine if you or your child would like to read while waiting in the exam room.